honeybadger26/ts/README.md

     5. Make the user confirm their entry (date + all items /w hours) & option to 'Save' & option to 'Back' / 'Amend' (Take back to Step 4, retain the data initially entered etc.)
 - Handle file not exists
 - Handle long list of text (items and entries).
 Maybe tab between each window and then let the user scroll?
 Using key events would be way easier though like Page Up/Down

-## Presentation Notes
-- Any above items that we want to have but didn't have time, add them to a 'road map' to show our plans for features